 - Bring a small citronella candle.
 While these are available in Greece, it's handy to have your own if you have the opportunity to sit outside on a scenic balcony.

 - Yes, it's Greece in summer - but you should still have one long-sleeved blouse or shirt with you.
-And don't forget my favorite - a sarong that can help quickly cover up bare legs or arms if you find yourself unexpectedly in mosquito territory.
+And don't forget a sarong that can help quickly cover up bare legs or arms if you find yourself unexpectedly in mosquito territory.

 Your local Greek pharmacy may be your first line of information and assistance; in Greece, pharmacists are well-trained, usually multi-lingual, and can provide many medications that would require a doctor's prescription in the United States and elsewhere.

 If no other medical attention is available, a Greek pharmacy can be a good initial resource for the traveler.
 They will also be keenly aware of any local cases of West Nile or other mosquito-borne illnesses.

 In recent years, there have been a few instances of cases of malaria apparently contracted in Greece.
 Malaria used to be an endemic problem in Greece, particularly Crete before modern eradication techniques were employed.
 Now, only a few cases a year are reported, and none have been confirmed in tourists.